gaoshengtao/periodontitis-and-GDM/README.md

 # periodontitis-and-GDM
-Oral microbiome redeployment curbs the exacerbation of hyperglycemia
+Source data and codes for Oral microbiome redeployment curbs the exacerbation of hyperglycemia